nuxt-community/axios-module/docs/content/en/usage.md

 ## Server Middleware

 Server middleware does not have access to `Context` and thus to the axios instance that is attached to it.
-To help with that, an extra instance is created by this module and exposed as `process.axios`.
+To help with that, an extra instance is created by this module and accessible from server middleware through `req.$axios`.
 That instance is extended in a similar way as the axios instance in `Context` with the exception that the `proxyHeaders` option is ignored.

 ## `$` Shortcuts